bbalin12/DAT5_BOS/README.md

 * Tuning model paramaters via grid search

 **Homework (due 2/10):**
-* Build a preditive model that predicts whether a player was inducted to the Baseball Hall of Fame before 2000 using their batting, pitching, and fielding results- not the number of those they received.
-Please make sure to use K-fold cross validaiton and grid search to find your optimal mode.
+* Build a preditive model that predicts whether a player was inducted to the Baseball Hall of Fame before 2000 using their batting, pitching, and fielding results- not the number of votes they received.
+Please make sure to use K-fold cross validaiton and grid search to find your best model.
 * Begin thinking about your class project.
 It can be from anywhere you want -- your work, school or general interest.

 ### Class 6: Linear Regression